ScottFeichter/node-essentials-scott/lessons/lesson11.md

 ## **Lesson Overview**

-**Learning objective**: Students will optionally explore various ideas additional functions that may be be added to an application.
-Among the ideas presented are Oauth authentication using Google, adding additional associations to a data model, role based access control, pagination of result sets, updating many records with a single operation, and Swagger documentation of APIs.
+**Learning objective**: Students will optionally explore various ideas for additional functions that may be added to an application.
+Among the ideas presented are OAuth authentication using Google, adding additional associations to a data model, role based access control, pagination of result sets, updating many records with a single operation, and Swagger documentation of APIs.

 **Topics**:

 1. Ideas for your Todos Application
-2. Oauth Authentication with Google
+2. OAuth Authentication with Google
 3. Todos in Folders
 4. Role Based Access Control
 5. Pagination of Result Sets